 The Duke says that Angelo should be put to death for the apparent murder of Claudio: “We do condemn thee to the very block where Claudio stoop’d to death” (5.1.406-407).
 Although this comment is probably intended to again remind Angelo of the hypocrisy of his actions concerning Claudio, Mariana is the most upset.
 When Mariana expresses her shock at his decree, “I hope you will not mock me with a husband?” the Duke responds with one of the most fitting lines in the play: he will give Mariana all of Angelo’s worldly possessions “to buy you a better husband” (5.1.409; 417).

 At this point Mariana kneels before the Duke, begging him to change his decree, but the Duke appears to be adamant as he says to her “you do but lose your labor.
 Away with him to death!”
 (5.1.420-421).
 Desperate, Mariana turns to Isabella to enlist her pleas on her behalf.
-Although Mariana has known little of Isabella’s persuasive rhetorical abilities, we know that there is no one present more suited to the task or less inclined to do it.
+Although Mariana has known little of Isabella’s persuasive rhetorical abilities, we know that there is no one present more suited to the task of pleading for Angelo’s life or less inclined to do it.
 The Duke reinforces the odds against Isabel’s likelihood of intervening on Mariana’s behalf by pointing out that “should she kneel down in mercy of this fact, her brother’s ghost his paved bed would break, and take her hence in horror” (5.1.426-428).
 This statement appears to be a harsh test of Isabella’s saintly character; however, a more generous interpretation might regard this statement as the Duke’s intention to reveal the qualities of Isabella’s character to the public.

 Mariana says that all she asks is that Isabella kneel beside her and she will “speak all,” adding that

 They say best men are molded out of faults;